Hokitika lies on the West Coast of New Zealand’s South Island. It is just over 3 hours drive from Christchurch, a little further from Nelson or Haast.

 Just out of town:

-Laurie and Janette are always happy to help with local information but here are a few things to consider:
+Anne and Fraser are always happy to help with local information but here are a few things to consider:

 The National Kiwi Centre – feed giant eels and see live kiwis